RetroFlux-CN/COMP2211/assignments/PA2/README.md

 - CNN: Total params: 52,865 (206.50 KB)  82.6% on test dataset

 I got 88.2% acc for mlp model, and 87.3% for cnn model on ZINC.

-You can ask questions in the discussion here instead of **Piazza**.
-If you want to know some secret.